chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales add recipe tab](static/images/kitchen-tales-add-recipe-tab.webp)

-- Creating a new recipe is fairly straight forward, go to your personal drop-down menu from the nav section and select the 'Add-Recipe' tab.
-This will then redirect you to the `add_recipe` page which will allow a user to fill out the form and create the recipe.
+- Creating a new recipe is easy, go to your personal drop-down menu from the nav section and select the 'Add-Recipe' tab.
+This will then redirect you to the `add_recipe` page which will allow a user to fill out the form and create a recipe.

 ![Kichen Tales add recipe page](static/images/kitchen-tales-add-recipe.webp)